 The ionosphere has the ability to reflect radio waves.
 If the degree of ionisation would be zero, no radio waves would be reflected and all would pass.
 Ionisation can change over time.
 Ionisation is not the same everywhere.

-HF goes through LF are reflected During the night, the ionisation decreases - the skill to reflect drops.
+During the night, the ionisation decreases - the skill to reflect drops.

 -> also LF goes through -> Maximum Usable Frequency, MUF decreases.